rembli/python-on-k8s/readme.md

 Run in shell
 > kubectl apply -f ./k8s

-Use Port Forwarding to Access Applications in a Cluster
+Use Port Forwarding to access apps in  cluster from browser
 > kubectl port-forward -n python-on-k8s service/python-api 3000:3000

 Run in browser